Tight Bounds for Logistic Regression with Large Stepsize Gradient Descent in Low Dimension: Introduction

 In this work, our goal is not to study EoS in deep learning, but rather to provide a tight, mathematically rigorous characterization of gradient descent under unstable regimes of a natural learning problem.
 See \citet{cohen2025understanding} for a comprehensive review of the literature around EoS.

-\paragraph{Large Stepsizes in Convex Optimization} GD for smooth, convex optimization can also be accelerated by allowing large steps/non-monotonic loss. \citet{malitsky2020adaptive} proposed an adaptive step size for gradient descent based on local smoothness rather than global smoothness, and which does not enforce monotonic loss decrease. \citet{altschuler2018greed} showed that the classical convergence rate of gradient descent can be improved by constant factors, at least for a couple of iterations, with a particular step size schedule that occasionally includes very big steps. \citet{grimmer2024provably} showed that a similar improvement by constant factors can be achieved for longer horizons (up to 127 steps).
-Concurrently, \citet{altschuler2024acceleration} and \citet{grimmer2025accelerated} showed accelerated convergence rates with step size schedules that include occasional large steps. \citet{zhang2025anytime} achieved similar acceleration with an "anytime" guarantee, where the step size schedule is not defined in terms of a prior stopping time, and the convergence guarantee holds for any stopping time.
+\paragraph{Large Stepsizes in Convex Optimization} GD for smooth, convex optimization can also be accelerated by allowing large steps/non-monotonic loss.
+Classical methods such as mirror descent \citep{bubeck2015convex} and Nesterov acceleration \citep{nesterov2013introductory} do not require monotonic decrease of the loss. \citet{malitsky2020adaptive} proposed an adaptive stepsize for gradient descent based on local smoothness rather than global smoothness, and which does not enforce monotonic loss decrease. \citet{altschuler2018greed} showed that the classical convergence rate of gradient descent can be improved by constant factors, at least for a couple of iterations, with a particular stepsize schedule that occasionally includes very big steps. \citet{grimmer2024provably} showed that a similar improvement by constant factors can be achieved for longer horizons (up to 127 steps).
+Concurrently, \citet{altschuler2024acceleration} and \citet{grimmer2025accelerated} showed accelerated convergence rates with stepsize schedules that include occasional large steps. \citet{zhang2025anytime} achieved similar acceleration with an ``anytime" guarantee, where the stepsize schedule is not defined in terms of a prior stopping time, and the convergence guarantee holds for any stopping time.
 See \citet{altschuler2024acceleration} for a thorough discussion of this line of work.